blaxkmiradev/mysql-simple-repo/README.md

 🚀 MySQL Simple Node.js API

-A simple full-stack backend starter using Node.js, Express, and MySQL.
+«Simple backend starter using Node.js, Express, and MySQL (CRUD ready)»
-Perfect for beginners learning CRUD operations and database integration.

 ---

+📌 Overview

+This project is a minimal REST API built with Node.js and MySQL.
+It is designed for beginners to understand how backend, database, and API work together.

+---

-📦 Tech Stack
+🧰 Tech Stack

 - Node.js
 - Express